 Step 5 – Insert pillow form.

 I hope you enjoyed this simple project.
-This festive pillow will make a great addition to your holiday decor in the living room or bedroom.
+This festive pillow will make a great addition to your holiday decor.
 They can also make great gift ideas for friends and family.

 Tamara White is the creator and founder of The Thrifty Apartment, a home decor and DIY blog that focuses on affordable and budget-friendly home decorating ideas and projects.
 Tamara documents her home improvement journey, love of thrifting, tips for space optimization, and creating beautiful spaces.